 Overlooking the limestone cliffs of Co.
 Antrim, the Royal Portrush Golf Club is made up of two links courses, the Dunluce Links and the Valley Links.
 Established over 130 years ago in 1888, the Royal Portrush typically experiences rapid changes in weather, making it a challenging course.

 Set in the heart of Ireland in Co.
 Wicklow, Druids Glen was established in 1995 and was the home of the Irish Open between 1996 and 1999.
 With tough bunkers and spectacular views of the Irish Sea, you can’t go wrong with Druids Glen.

 Derry: Royal Portstewart

-The Royal Portstewart was founded in 1894 – long before River Belle Casino – and consists of three 18-hole courses: the Strand Course, the Riverside Course, and the Old Course.
+The Royal Portstewart was founded in 1894 – long before River Belle Casino real money – and consists of three 18-hole courses: the Strand Course, the Riverside Course, and the Old Course.
 Said to offer the finest opening hole in Ireland, the Royal Portstewart is guaranteed to not disappoint.

 Carlow: Mount Wolseley Hotel and Resort

 With a championship course designed by Christy O’Connor Jnr, the Mount Wolseley Hotel and Resort is a 4 star golf course located in Co.
 Carlow.
 With a spa and indoor pool, this golf course is the epitome of luxury.